Ankia-Fuls/fem-e-commerce-page/Planning.md

 # Lightbox

-- Open a lightbox gallery by clicking on the large product image
 - Check where to add inert in completed project.

-- Doesn't look like lightbox is used for mobile at all, so do own design for fullscreen, mimic main design

 - Add dalk swipe functionality for mobile later?

-- Add inert to the navbar too

 # Shopping cart